OpenOrg-gg/SushiProposal/README.md

 The SushiMaker.sol in this repo is a quick typed draft of the proposed contract and is not yet tested.
 It can likely be better implemented through directing the initial \_swap to a seperate splitter contract to manage the logic rather than adding the gas to an existing complex transaction.

+All contract changes appear in the constructor or between lines 203 - 210.